rkutkarska/bz-art/README.md

 ### Firebase Authentication
 The project uses password-based accounts authentication with emails.
+* The **Administrator** account is created manually in the database.
+It can change the roles of users.
+The administrator can give the role **Moderator** to any registered user.
+His login credentials are:
+	* username: administrator@bz-art.com
+ 	* password: 123456
+* Each guest can register in the app and gets a **User** role.

+For convenience there are currently 2 more accounts created:
+* **Moderator**.
+His login credentials are:
+	* username: moderator@bz-art.com
+ 	* password: 123456
+* **User**.
+His login credentials are:
+	* username: user@bz-art.com
+ 	* password: 123456

 ### Storage
 The project uses file Cloud Storage on Web for items and categories images.